yuvaltal123/Automated-Email-News/README.md

 ## Description

-An app that reads excel with user names, email addresses, and interests and sends an email to each user with news feeds about the user's interest once a day.
+An app that reads excel with user names, email addresses, and interests and sends an email to each user with news feeds about his interest once a day.

 ## Local Installation